ESSS/jobs_done10/README.md

 $ pytest src
 ```

-## Deploy to PyPI ##
+## Deploy ##

-Jobs done can be deployed to PyPI.
-Open a PR updating the CHANGELOG and after it passes, push a tag to the repository;
+Open a PR updating the CHANGELOG and after it passes, push a tag to the repository.
-Travis will see the tag and publish the package to PyPI automatically.

-## Deploy to a Docker Registry ##

-Use the `deploy` [manual workflow](https://github.com/ESSS/jobs_done10/actions/workflows/deploy.yml) that can be triggered to build and publish
-a image to a docker registry.

-The inputs are:

-* `version`: the ref version to push, usually a tag.
-* `push`: if we should push the build image to the configured docker registry or not.

-This workflow uses these organization/repository secrets:

-* `docker_registry`: the URL of the docker registry used to login.
-* `docker_registry_push_url`: the URL where we should push images to.
-* `docker_push_user`: user name with has push access to the registry.
-* `docker_push_password`: password of the user.
+This will automatically publish it to PyPI and to the configured Docker Registry in the organization.

 # All options #